22 Stunning Examples Of Animal Body Art

 The latest macro photographer to grace Bored Panda with her beautiful and dream-like images is Wil Mijer, a talented photographer from the Netherlands who has a special place in her heart for the tiny world of colorful tropical frogs.

 Many tend to consider frogs to be vermin at best, but Mijer brings out the beauty in them.
 Her vividly-colored world of frogs perched on graceful tropical plants seems almost dream-like, which is appropriate considering her goal; “I’m very small and in my work everything is small too,” writes Mijer.
-“I like to do macro photography and will try to make a little dream from every picture.
+“I like to do macro photography and will try to make a little dream from every picture.”
 [Read more...]

-“I love nature and I’ve always been interested in the little creatures on this earth,” Wil told Bored Panda
+“I love nature and I’ve always been interested in the little creatures on this earth,” Wil told Bored Panda“If you look into the eyes of the frogs, you instantly fall in love with them.”

 “Each picture is taken quickly, so the frogs are not adversely impacted.”